-IF YOU TEACH LITERATURE, FILM, MEDIA, GENRES, ADAPTATION, CREATIVE WRITING, AND SCREENWRITING
+IF YOU TEACH FILM, MEDIA, LITERATURE, GENRES, ADAPTATION, CREATIVE WRITING, SCREENWRITING, or video games

 Please find below information on the types of courses this textbook is suitable for, its method, style, educational levels, formats, and specific features.